Tim-Cao/pitot/Liferay Project/Controller.md

-## The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.
+## Controller: The middle man in the MVC pattern, the Controller contains logic for passing the data back and forth between the view and the model layers.

 - In MVC, your controller receives requests from the front-end, and it pulls data from the back-end.
 It’s a traffic director: